kcl-ddh/digipal/README.md

 ## 5. What to do after

-You should create a superuser to edit the Digipal back-end through the Mezzanine interface.
+You should create a superuser to edit the DigiPal back-end through the Mezzanine interface.

 	python manage.py createsuperuser